paulshuker/coppafisher/docs/omp.md

 ## 4: Pixel Scoring and Spot Detection

-The gene coefficient images are converted to gene score images by convolving with the mean spot given as a numpy .npy file at file path `mean_spot_filepath`.
+The gene pixel score images are converted to gene score images by convolving with the mean spot given as a numpy .npy file at file path `mean_spot_filepath`.
 If `mean_spot_filepath` is not given, the default mean spot is used (shown below).
 The mean spot is divided by its sum then used.
 This gives a score for every pixel for every gene.
-Spot-shaped and high coefficient regions result in higher score maxima.
+Spot-shaped and high pixel score regions result in higher score maxima.
 Scores can be $\geq 0$.
-But, in practice, scores are rarely greater than $0.7$.
+But, in practice, scores are rarely greater than $1$.

 <figure markdown="span">
   ![Image title](images/algorithm/omp/omp_mean_spot_example.png){ width="776" }